What Are Real Assets?

 - Financial Assets are highly liquid assets that are either in cash or can be fast converted to cash.
 They include investments such as stocks and bonds.
 The major feature of financial assets is that it has some economic value that is easily realized.
 However, by itself, it has lesser intrinsic value.

-- Real Assets, on the other hand, are value-driven physical assets that a company owns.
-They include land, buildings, motor car or commodities.
-The unique feature of it is that they have intrinsic value by itself and don’t rely on exchanges in order to have value.
+- On the other hand, real physical assets are value-driven physical assets that a company owns.
+They include land, buildings, motor cars, or commodities.
+Its unique feature is that they have intrinsic value by themselves and don’t rely on exchanges to have value.

 The similarities between real and financial assets are that their valuation depends on their cash flow generation potential.

-The difference between them is that real assets are less liquid than financial assets since real assets are difficult to trade and they don’t have a competitive and efficient exchange.
-They are more location-dependent whereas financial assets are more mobile making them independent of their location.
+The difference between them is that the real ones are less liquid than financial assets since the former are difficult to trade, and they don’t have a competitive and efficient exchange.
+They are more location-dependent, whereas financial assets are more mobile, making them independent of their location.

-This has been a guide to Real Assets and its definition.
-Here we discuss an example of real assets along with advantages, disadvantages, and differences from the financial asset.
-You can learn more about from the following articles –
+This has been a guide to what are Real Assets.
+Here, we explain the concept along with vs financial assets, examples, types, advantages, and disadvantages.
+You can learn more about it from the following articles –